robfletcher/strikt/docs/index.md

 }
 ```

+## Detailed reporting

 ```
-▼ Expect that the pantheon
+▼ Expect that [Eris, Thor]
   ✓ at least one element matches:
+    ▼ Expect that Eris
+      ▼ .culture "Grœco-Californian"
+        ✓ is equal to "Grœco-Californian"
+      ▼ .realm "discord and confusion"
+        ✓ is equal to "discord and confusion"
+      ▼ .aliases ["Ἔρις", "Discordia"]
+        ✓ contains the elements ["Discordia"]
+          ▼ Expect that ["Ἔρις", "Discordia"]
+            ✓ contains "Discordia"
     ▼ Expect that Thor
+      ▼ .culture "Norse"
-      ✗ .culture is equal to "Grœco-Californian"
+        ✗ is equal to "Grœco-Californian"
-        • found "Norse"
+      ▼ .realm "thunder"
-      ✗ .realm is equal to "discord and confusion"
+        ✗ is equal to "discord and confusion"
-        • found "thunder"
+      ▼ .aliases ["Þórr", "Þunor"]
-      ✗ .aliases contains "Discordia"
+        ✗ contains the elements ["Discordia"]
-        • found "Þórr", "Þunor"
-    ▼ Expect that Eris
+          ▼ Expect that ["Þórr", "Þunor"]
-      ✓ .culture is equal to "Grœco-Californian"
-      ✓ .realm is equal to "discord and confusion"
-      ✓ .aliases contains "Discordia"
+            ✗ contains "Discordia"
 ```